jorgebucaran/fisher/README.md

 ## Acknowledgments

-Fisher started out in early 2016 by [@jorgebucaran](https://github.com/jorgebucaran) and was introduced originally as [Fisherman](https://github.com/jorgebucaran/fisher/tree/e4b455d4c32c78a0bca657ab19aaedac6d537792).
-We've had tons of help along the way.
-[Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) set the stage as the first popular Fish plugin framework. [@jethrokuan](https://github.com/jethrokuan) helped to test the first version. [@PatrickF1](https://github.com/PatrickF1)'s candid feedback has been invaluable time and again.
-Bootstrapping Fisher as a plugin was all [@IlanCosman](https://github.com/IlanCosman)'s idea.
+Fisher started out in 2016 by [@jorgebucaran](https://github.com/jorgebucaran) as a shell configuration manager for Fish.
+We had a lot of help along the way.
+[Oh My Fish](https://github.com/oh-my-fish/oh-my-fish) laid the groundwork as the first popular Fish framework. [@jethrokuan](https://github.com/jethrokuan) was particularly helpful during the first years. [@PatrickF1](https://github.com/PatrickF1)'s candid feedback has been invaluable time and again.
+Bootstrapping Fisher was originally [@IlanCosman](https://github.com/IlanCosman)'s idea.
 Thank you to all our contributors! <3

 ## License